Election 2004 | Day 31 | Roundup (or Suckup)

 But there was still one old fart that didn't like it...

-"Mr Latham's speech is completely devoid of any plan to keep the economy strong into the future and interest rates low."
+"Mr Latham's speech is completely devoid of any plan to keep the economy strong into the future and interest rates low."- Guess who?

 Yes, good old Johnny.
 Funny how he can say that when his only "plans" to "keep interest rates low" in his speech were "we run strong budgets" and "Labor's IR policy is the spawn of Satan."
 WOW!
 I FEEL INSPIRED!